Heinkel He 112: Hungary

-Nevertheless, the three He 112 B-1/U2 aircraft continued to serve on.
+Nevertheless, the three He 112 B-1/U2 aircraft continued to serve.
 In the summer of 1940, tensions with Romania over Transylvania started to heat up again and the entire MKHL was placed on alert on 27 June.
 On 21 August, the He 112s were moved forward to the Debrecen airfield to protect a vital railway link.
 The next week, a peaceful resolution was found, and the settlement was signed in Vienna on 30 August.
 The He 112s returned home the following week.

-By 1941, the aircraft were ostensibly assigned to defend the Manfred-Weiss plant, but were actually used for training.
+By 1941, the aircraft were ostensibly assigned to defend the Manfréd Weiss plant but were actually used for training.
 When Allied bomber raids started in the spring of 1944, the aircraft were no longer airworthy, and it appears all were destroyed in a massive raid on the Budapest-Ferihegy airport on 9 August 1944.

-In the summer of 1939, possibly as a result of the He 112B deal having difficulties, it was planned to switch the production lines to build a Manfréd Weiss designed aircraft called the WM-23 Ezüst Nyíl ("Silver Arrow").
-The Hungarian designed aircraft likely took some inspiration for the wing design from the He 112, as they also had an elliptical shape and a slight inverted-gull wing design.
+In the summer of 1939, possibly as a result of the He 112B deal having difficulties, it was planned to switch the production lines to build a Hungarian-designed aircraft called the Weiss Manfréd WM-23 Ezüst Nyíl ("Silver Arrow").
+This aircraft's wing design likely took some inspiration from the He 112, as it also had an elliptical shape and a slight inverted-gull wing design.
 Unlike the He 112's wings, the WM-23's wings would be made of wood skinned with plywood.
-The fuselage was made of plywood over a welded steel tube frame, and the engine was a 768 kW (1,030 hp) Weiss Manfréd WM K-14B; a licensed version of the Gnome-Rhone Mistral-Major radial.
+The fuselage was made of plywood over a welded steel tube frame, and the engine was a 768 kW (1,030 hp) Weiss Manfréd WM K-14B; a licensed derivative of the Gnome-Rhône Mistral-Major radial.
 It would be armed with a pair of 12.7 mm Gebauer 1940.M GKM machine guns in the upper cowling and two 8 mm Gebauer 1939.M machine guns in the wings.

 The higher-powered engine made the WM-23 considerably faster than the He 112.
 It also performed well during testing and was said to have great acceleration and manoeuvrability.
 Nevertheless, work proceeded slowly as indigenous fighter development was still new in Hungary and several issues such as vibrations had to be fixed.
 Only one prototype was built and the project was eventually cancelled outright when the prototype crashed on 21 April 1942 due to intense vibrations breaking off an aileron.
 Instead of further developing and finishing the WM-23 project, it was decided to stop it and focus on producing the MÁVAG Héja and later the Messerschmitt Bf 109G.

 Japan

-The Imperial Japanese Navy purchased 12 Heinkel He 112B-0 fighters, which it designated both as the Heinkel A7He1 and as the Navy Type He Air Defense Fighter.
-The Japanese flew the A7He1 briefly during the Second Sino-Japanese War, but phased it out of service before the attack on Pearl Harbor in December 1941 in favor of the Mitsubishi A6M Zero.
-Assuming it still to be in Japanese use, however, the Allies assigned the reporting name "Jerry" to the A7He1 during World War II.
+The Imperial Japanese Navy purchased twelve Heinkel He 112B-0 fighters, which it designated both as the Heinkel A7He1 and as the Navy Type He Air Defense Fighter.
+The Japanese flew the A7He1 briefly during the Second Sino-Japanese War but phased it out of service before the attack on Pearl Harbor in December 1941 in favor of the Mitsubishi A6M Zero.
+Assuming it still to be in Japanese use, however, the Allies assigned the reporting name Jerry to the A7He1 during World War II.